rakeshthakurpro/WHMCS-Auto-Accept-Orders/README.md

+#For integration with your WHMCS, visit https://whmcsninja.com/ or email us at : whmcsninja@gmail.com
 # WHMCS-Auto-Accept-Orders
 This WHMCS Hook will auto accept orders.
 There is no need to manually accept them anymore !
 No more “pending” orders… Hook is highly customizable with a settings section that will let you set the following –